 Step 1.
 Figuring Out What Needs to be Done

-Creating an evening routines begins where any other routine building begins, by figuring out what you need to do.
+Creating an evening routine begins where any other routine building begins, by figuring out what you need to do.

 Grab a copy of the printable, or just use a blank sheet of paper divided in half.